chrstnmrys/-MeXE402_Midterm_AdanCarlKenneth_RayosChristineMae/README.md

 </p>

 - The model accurately identified 56,489 legitimate transactions.
+(True Negative)
 - The model wrongly identified 12 legitimate transactions as fraud, which can lead to customer inconvenience.
+(False Positive)
 - The model failed to detect 20 fraudulent transactions, which is critical because these represent potential losses.
+(False Negative)
 - The model successfully flagged 81 actual frauds.
+(True Positive)

 ## 3. Discussion